CharlesYeh/syno/README.md

 Run the file:
 ./private/games/kickjs

-It should give the (correct) output:
+It should give the output:
-Compiling punchbags...lib.ts(96,1): error TS2304: Cannot find name 'Meteor'. punchbags.ts(74,1): error TS2304: Cannot find name 'Meteor'.
-Done
-Compiling refugees...lib.ts(96,1): error TS2304: Cannot find name 'Meteor'. refugees.ts(67,1): error TS2304: Cannot find name 'Meteor'.
-Done
+Compiling punchbags...Done
+Compiling refugees...Done

 Go to this URL to see the game: http://localhost:3000/games/